wolfox9527/docker-steamcmd-server/README.md

 # SteamCMD in Docker optimized for Unraid
 This Docker will download and install SteamCMD.
 It will also install V Rising and run it.

+**Save Files:** The save files are located in: .../vrising/save-data/Saves **Config Files:** The config files are located in: .../vrising/save-data/Settings

 **ATTENTION:** First Startup can take very long since it downloads the gameserver files!

 **Update Notice:** Simply restart the container if a newer version of the game is available.